upenn-libraries/system-scripts/README.md

 license
 ========
-All code is licensed for the University of Pensylvania Libraries using the [ECL2](http://opensource.org/licenses/ECL-2.0), which is similar to the Apache 2 license.
+All code is licensed under the University of Pensylvania Libraries using the [ECL2](http://opensource.org/licenses/ECL-2.0) license, which is similar to the Apache 2 license.